Cookies on the Gambling Commission website

 2. gathering evidence (evidence based approach)

-3. being on-site and speaking to staff (observation based approach).
+3. being on-site and speaking to staff or using remote inspection techniques (observation based approach).

 An information security audit uses a range of assessment methods including gathering evidence, reviews of procedures, and access to offices and staff including non-technical staff.